-Ethiopia says completes filling of mega-dam on Nile river
+Ethiopia says it has completed filling the mega-dam on Nile River

 Filling of Grand Renaissance Dam on the Nile complete, Ethiopia says

-The Egyptian foreign ministry condemns the move, calling Ethiopia’s announcement to fill the dam as ‘illegal’.
+The Egyptian foreign ministry condemns the move, calling Ethiopia’s filling of the dam ‘illegal’.

 Ethiopia has announced that it has filled its Grand Ethiopian Renaissance Dam (GERD) on the Nile, which has been the source of a long-running water dispute with downstream countries Egypt and Sudan.